torch-points3d/torch-points3d/README.md

 ## Requirements

 - CUDA 10 or higher (if you want GPU version)
-- Python 3.6 or higher + headers (python-dev)
+- Python 3.7 or higher + headers (python-dev)
 - PyTorch 1.5 or higher (1.4 and 1.3.1 should also be working but are not actively supported moving forward)
-- MinkowskiEngine (optional) see [here](https://github.com/nicolas-chaulet/torch-points3d#minkowski-engine) for installation instructions
+- A Sparse convolution backend (optional) see [here](https://github.com/nicolas-chaulet/torch-points3d#sparse-convolution-support) for installation instructions

 Install with